alexseymer/WAPOR2023_W5_ASDQ/.ipynb_checkpoints/README-checkpoint.md

 This is the repository for the [WAPOR 2023 Training Workshop 5 Assessment of Survey Data Quality](https://wapor.org/events/annual-conference/current-conference/training-workshops/).

 All participants are encouraged to clone the git repository [(need help with git?)](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) before the workshop starts and make sure they can run Jupyter Notebooks with R code on their laptops.
-The repository contains all slides, data and code in Jupyter Notebooks used during the workshop.
+The repository contains all slides and code in Jupyter Notebooks used during the workshop.

-Please go through the DataDownload Notebook before the worksop starts
+The required data needs to be downloaded manually as you need to confirm the terms of use individually.
+Please go through the DataDownload Notebook before the worksop starts to get the data.

 ## Folder content